stjudecloud/rfcs/text/0002-quality-check-workflow.md

          fastq_screen $combined_fastq
       ```

-9. If RNA-Seq, run `ngsderive strandedness` to determine a backwards-computed strandedness of the RNA-Seq experiment.
+9. If RNA-Seq data, run `ngsderive strandedness` to determine a backwards-computed strandedness of the RNA-Seq experiment.

       ```bash
       ngsderive strandedness